kpoloney/create_aip/README.md

 This script creates METS files for Islandora objects.
 The script uses Islandora field models taxonomy and `memberOf` information to convey parent-child relationships.

-The script has two arguments: `--config` points to the configuration YAML file.
+The script has two arguments:
+- `--config` points to the configuration YAML file.
-Optionally, an output directory can be specified with `--outputdir` where the XML files will be written to.
+- `--outputdir` Optional, specify an output directory the XML files will be written to.
 By default, the files will be saved to the same folder as the script.

 If no NAAN is given in the configuration file, the script will use the Islandora URL for the METS `FLocat` field.